linz/basemaps/docs/api/empty-tiles.md

 - ❌ Not supported by mapbox gl
   - https://github.com/mapbox/mapbox-gl-js/issues/9304

-204 No content not always cached by browser
+- Not always cached by browser

 ## 404 Tile Not found